 The Dress: I bought two kinds of fabric for the dress – white Sew Classic Knits Jet Set Fabric and Glitterbug Foil Dot Mesh Fabric in white, which were both purchased from Joann Fabrics.
 I bought eight yards of the white knit fabric, and four yards of the foil dot mesh fabric.
 For the construction, I basically followed P&S Costume Creations’ tutorial.
 The fabrics didn’t particularly get along with my sewing machine, so much of the dress was hand-sewn.
 That slowed me down a lot, but I’m glad I did it because I think I would have ruined the fabric otherwise.

-The Belt: The belt was made from two layers of white faux leather fabric and glued together using E6000.
+Belt: The belt was made from white leather.
 The “plates” were made from a sheet of silver glitter Darice Foamies, and the “buttons” were made with 1 1/8″ wide cover buttons.
 Everything was glued in place with E6000.
 I loosely followed P&S Costume Creations’ belt tutorial.

 Wig: I bought the Leia Classic wig from Arda Wigs in “Dark Copper Red.”
 The buns were secured with six Goody Spin Pins in each bun (three large and three small), and then wrapped in a hair net to keep everything tucked in place.
 I’m not going to lie, it took me so many tries to get these to look decent.
 I basically followed this tutorial from Sew Corellian.

 Blaster: I bought this blaster and sanded it down with a fine-grit sandpaper and painted it with two coats of DecoArt Americana Gloss Enamels in Shimmering Silver.
 Then, I used Mod Podge to adhere extra fine silver glitter to the entire blaster, and sealed it with a few coats of Krylon Crystal Clear Acrylic spray.

 Leggings: I bought a pair of World of Leggings white leggings.
 They’re sort of light a legging/tights hybrid, which worked out pretty well for the costume.